MrKeeey/Spring/ReadMe.txt

 - use method with @AfterReturning for change data
 - added method with @AfterThrowing + check how it works
 - added method with @After + check how it works
+- added method with @Around + check how it works
 -